Light in correlated disordered media: Modified transport parameters

 \subsubsection{Radiative transfer with non-exponential extinction}

 The first element to describe radiative transfer is extinction.
 Equations~\eqref{pwt} and \eqref{keff} in Sec.~\ref{sec:2} impose that the coherent intensity $|\bra \E \ket|^2$ should decay exponentially on an average distance given by the extinction mean free path $\ell_\text{e}$.
 In strongly heterogeneous media, however, one may anticipate that the decay will be slower than exponential.
 An intuitive explanation is that spatially-extended non-scattering or weakly scattering regions promote trajectories much longer than the average decay length (i.e., the extinction mean free path).
-Discussions on non-exponential extinction date back to~\citet{davis1997levy}, who suggested that the extinction in clouds could decay as a power-law.
+Discussions on non-exponential extinction in strongly heterogeneous media date back to the mid-twentieth century with studies on neutron propagation in pebble bed reactors~\cite{behrens1949effect, randall1962stochastic} and light absorption in suspensions of photosynthesizing cells~\cite{rabinowitch1951photosynthesis, duyens1956flattering}.
+The topic gained further attention with later studies on radiative transfer in cloudy atmospheres~\cite{natta1984extinction, davis2004photon, varosi1999analytical} and, more recently, in the framework of computer graphics~\cite{jarabo2018radiative, bitterli2018radiative}.

-The most common approach to describe the non-exponential decay of the coherent intensity, proposed by several authors about two decades ago~\cite{kostinski2001extinction, borovoi2002extinction, kostinski2002extinction, marshak1998radiative}, consists in describing the heterogeneous medium as local ``patches'' or clusters of particles exhibiting a varying average extinction rate (or equivalently average particle densities).
+A common approach to describe the non-exponential decay of the coherent intensity, proposed by several authors about two decades ago~\cite{kostinski2001extinction, borovoi2002extinction, kostinski2002extinction, marshak1998radiative}, consists in describing the heterogeneous medium as local ``patches'' or clusters of particles exhibiting a varying average extinction rate (or equivalently average particle densities).
 To describe this heuristic model, let us define a position-dependent particle density $\rho(\mathbf{r})=\langle N(\mathbf{r}) \rangle /V$, with $\langle N \rangle$ the average number of scatterers in volume $V$.
 We consider a system that is dilute at all points of space ($\rho(\mathbf{r}) \lambda^3 \gg 1$) such that radiative transfer applies.
 The key point of the approach is to assume that the distribution of number $N$ of particles in the volume $V$, and consequently the distribution of number of extinction events, follows a Poisson distribution, $p_{N|\langle N(\mathbf{r}) \rangle} = \langle N \rangle^N \exp \left[ - \langle N \rangle \right]/N!$.
 The patchiness leads to variations of $\langle N(\mathbf{r}) \rangle$ via a distribution $p_{\langle N \rangle}$.
 The distribution of extinction counts in a volume $V$ should then be

 The relation with the classical extinction (Beer-Lambert) law is established by noting that the probability to cross the volume with no extinction event over a depth $z$ is given by $p_0$, and invoking the law of large numbers with $\langle N \rangle = z/\ell_\text{e}$.
 Taking $p_{\langle N \rangle}=\delta(\langle N \rangle - \beta)$ and the ballistic transmission $T_\text{b}=|\bra \E \ket /E_0|^2$ of a planewave along the $z$-direction through a medium leads to \be T_\text{b}(z) \equiv p_0(z) = \exp[-\langle \rho \rangle \sigma_\text{e} z], \ee where we have set $\beta = \langle \rho \rangle \sigma_\text{e} z$ and $\sigma_\text{e}$ is the extinction cross-section.
 By contrast, the use of $\Gamma$ or fractional Poisson distributions lead to asymptotic power-law decays with varying exponents $m$~\cite{kostinski2001extinction, casasanta2018towards}